harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/kustomize/kustomize-howtos/use-kustomize-for-kubernetes-deployments.md

 ### Limitations

-Harness only supports the Kustomize `build` command.
-The Kustomize `build` command performs the following: `build a kustomization target from a directory or URL.`
+Harness supports the Kustomize `build` command only.
+The Kustomize `build` command builds a Kustomization target from a directory or URL.

 ### Kubernetes delegate